 Treatment start: The first dose of Omvoh is 300 mg and will be given by your doctor by intravenous infusion (drip in a vein in your arm) over at least 30 minutes.
 After the first dose, you will receive another dose of Omvoh 300 mg 4 weeks later and again after an additional 4 weeks.
 If you do not have adequate therapeutic response after these 3 infusions, your doctor might consider continuing intravenous infusions at weeks 12, 16 and 20.

 Maintenance therapy: 4 weeks after the last intravenous infusion, a maintenance dose of Omvoh 200 mg will be given by an injection under the skin (‘subcutaneously’) and then every 4 weeks.
-The maintenance dose of 200 mg will be given by using 2 injections each containing 100 mg of Omvoh.
+The maintenance dose of 200 mg will be given by using either 2 injections each containing 100 mg of Omvoh or 1 injection containing 200 mg of Omvoh.

 If you lose response after receiving the maintenance dose of Omvoh, your doctor may decide to give you 3 doses of Omvoh by intravenous infusions.